Creative & Professional Writing

 Creative Writing Workshop

-In a workshop environment, students investigate the creative writing process and its products, with emphasis on the individual student’s development as a writer.
-Students work as writers and peer readers, with each individual focused on completion of a major project.
+In a workshop environment, students explore the creative writing process and its outcomes, with an emphasis on individual development as a writer.
+Students work as both writers and peer readers, each focusing on the completion of a major writing project.

 Publication Workshop

-This seminar provides the student with know-how, guidance, confidence, and camaraderie to navigate the publication process.
-Looking at the rapidly changing publication and distribution systems of the 21st century, students conduct their own online research, present their findings to their peers, and reveal publication and placement options.
+This seminar provides students with the know-how, guidance, confidence, and support needed to navigate the publication process.
+With a focus on the rapidly evolving publication and distribution systems of the 21st century, students conduct independent online research, share findings with peers, and explore a range of publication and placement opportunities.

 Mass Communication in the Age of Social Media

-Emphasis in this seminar is placed on understanding how media influences individuals and communities as well as how mass communication is being shaped by content creation and information distribution through social media.
+This seminar emphasizes understanding how media influences individuals and communities, how mass communication is shaped by content creation and information distribution through social media, and how to create effective content for social media platforms.

 Core Competencies